-The figure 4 shows the concept of distal demonstrative in common system of Sasak demonstrative.
-This concept is also covered by the distal honorific demonstrative in Sasak language.
+Figure 4 shows the concept of distal demonstrative in a common system of Sasak demonstrative.
+This concept is also covered by the distal honorific demonstrative in the Sasak language.
 See examples below

-- 12) Bait-antiangbukunike lek bale
+- Bait-antiangbukunikelek bale

 Take-Link I-Hon book.
 That at home

 " take the book for me at home"

-- 13) nikedeket masjid taokbale-ne that close mosque place home-link.3sg.Poss "his house is near the mosque"
+- nikedeket masjid taokbale-ne that close mosque place home-link.3sg.Poss "his house is near the mosque."

-In sentence (4), the honorific demonstrative "nike" is used to point the book located far from both speaker and hearer.
+In sentence (4), the honorific demonstrative "nike" is used to point to the book located far from both speaker and hearer.
 In this context, the speaker asks the hearer to take the book in at home.
-In sentence (5), the concept is similar to sentence (4) but it is different in the context in which the speaker and hearer are away from the object (masjid).
+In sentence (5), the concept is similar to sentence (4), but it is different in the context in which the speaker and hearer are away from the object (masjid).

-In a telephone communication, the speaker of honorific demonstrative makes use of the concept in figure 3 to denote the object close to hearer.
-See for example below
+In telephone communication, the speaker of honorific demonstrative makes use of the concept in figure 3 to denote the object close to the hearer.
+See, for example, below.

-14) inaktuan, mbotcok HP nikesengak wah penokjage.
-Mother.Hon. unplug charge HP that because already full probably "mom, unplug the handphone charger because it is probably full"
+4) inaktuan, mbotcok HP nikesengakwahpenokjage.
+Mother.Hon. unplug charge HP that because already full, probably " mom, unplug the handphone charger because it is probably full."

 The example (6) above shows that the communication between speaker and hearer happened on the phone.
-The speaker uses niketo indicate the object close to hearer inaktuan.
-Thus, the concept of distal honorific demonstrative in Sasak language covers the concept of medial and distal concept of common demonstratives of Sasak language.
+The speaker uses niketo to indicate the object close to the hearer inaktuan.
+Thus, the concept of distal honorific demonstrative in Sasak language covers the concept of medial and distal concept of common demonstratives in Sasak language.